 Purchase order financing is useful for companies that buy items from other companies for resale.
 To put it another way, you won’t have to worry about keeping your cash locked up in pending orders, so you can focus on expanding your company and bringing new consumers on board.
 Several Illustrations Could Be:

 Importers or Exporters of Finished Goods

-Profiting from rising consumer demand don’t need wholesalers to drain their resources or sit on unsold stock.
-When they have a customer already, wholesalers may reduce some of the risk associated with stocking commodities by financing the procurement and transport of those products.
+Profiting from rising consumer demand doesn’t need wholesalers to drain their resources or sit on unsold stock.
+When they have a customer already, wholesalers may reduce some of the risk associated with stocking commodities by small business financing the procurement and transport of those products.

 Distributors may save money initially while still satisfying customer demand for high-margin items, even during peak seasons.
 Distributors may keep more stock on hand and lower their transportation expenses with PO financing and financing companies, which frees up more of their investable working capital.

 Suppose an outsourced manufacturer is low on cash but seeing great demand for their goods.
 In that case, purchase order financing may answer their financial woes.
 You may reinvest in the firm and pay for the supply and delivery of items instead of using all of your cash in the production process.

 When a retailer opens its doors, it may need to use its working capital on necessities like rent and payroll rather than inventory.
 Instead of putting money in stock, the reseller may take on more consumers with the help of purchase order financing.